noted/capstone/Reflection.md

 At the very fundamental level, GitHub is an interface to the version-control system Git (a way for programmers to keep track of the history and changes in their code).
 But, a community has flourished around GitHub.
 Their emphasis on open-source makes it easy for anyone to create a project and show it to the world.
 There is also a push for collaboration between users, and everyone is encouraged to contribute to their favorite projects.
 The wealth of code on GitHub (nearly 5 million code projects) makes it easy for me to look and see solutions to problems that I wouldn't be able to solve on my own.
 It is also for me to get help on my code — if I wanted to show someone my code, I can just pull up the GitHub project and they can browse the code.
 Additionally, people can contribute to my project.
 For example, I requested help of Dirk Gadsden, another web developer, with Scholar, and he was able to write code and contribute to my project.

 Stack Overflow is another community for programmers, but instead of code hosting, it is a question and answer site.
 Chances are, someone else has had the same problem you've had and had it answered on Stack Overflow.
 If I am particularly stumped on a problem, I can ask on Stack Overflow for help and get a solution within hours.

+Another vital resource was the engineers at Fanzter, the startup I've worked at the past two summers.
+They are seasoned experts in high-traffic web applications, and were able to point out holes in my code and ways I can improve the user experience.

+This whole experience has given me a look at just what it takes to make a fully-featured web application.
+Though it was indeed a lot of work, I think it was worth it — and enjoyable.
+It is something that I have done and would like to continue to do in the future.

+To do…
+* MLA citations(?)
+* Make less technical
+* More emphasis on what I learned
+* Have someone unfamiliar with the project proofread it